LogentriesCommunity/le_appengine_py/README.md

 These are simply the settings for the pushqueue that our logger will use.

-Once this is done, you can use the python logging module as normal and it will log to Logentries also.
+Once this is done properly, simple import logging in the files you wish to log from and use the python logging module as normal for it to log to Logentries also.

 For example:

             logging.info("informational message")
             logging.warn("warning message")
             logging.crit("critical message")

 Pull-Queue Logging